lacosta990/Ru_UI/README.md

 Global edition [RUUI_Hardcore](https://github.com/lacosta990/Ru_UI/releases/tag/v1.0.0)

 > [!NOTE]
-> **Licence** font Strington is undeer copywright.
+> **Licence** Font Strington is undeer copywright.
 You can use it for personal purpose only and not for a commersial use whithout licence